Grove Collaborative

 Image of one white wool dryer ball on top of white folded towel

-Wool dryer balls seen better days?
-Don’t toss them in the trash just yet!
+Do your wool dryer balls need a refresh?
 There are a number of ways you can freshen up your organic wool dryer balls before it’s officially time to retire them.

-• Hand wash in a mixture of mild laundry soap and warm (not hot) water.
+• Hand wash them in a mixture of mild laundry soap and warm (not hot) water.

 • Avoid machine-washing in hot water because the heat will eventually relax and speed up the unraveling process, damaging the felted wool.